About

 In 2004, after 31 years of service to Colorado State University, Karen Wedge retired.
 Jody Jessup Anger, the Assistant Director of Women’s Programs and Studies was appointed Interim Director.
 In fall 2005, Chris Linder served as the Director for five years, through summer of 2010.

 During the 2009-2010 academic year, OWP determined that an academic and a student affairs branch needed to be distinct and separate departments.
 Subsequently, the Center for Women’s Studies and Gender Research was formally established on the Academic side, currently housed within Ethnic Studies.
 During the fall of 2010, former Director Dr. Kathy Sisneros was hired, and one of the first responsibilities was to rename/rebrand the Center.
-By spring of 2011, OWPS was renamed as the Women and Gender Advocacy Center, and fully functions as a student service within the Student Diversity Programs and Services (SDPS)-Division of Student Affairs.
+By spring of 2011, OWPS was renamed as the Women and Gender Advocacy Center, and fully functioned as a student service within the Student Diversity Programs and Services (SDPS)-Division of Student Affairs.
 In February 2016, Monica Rivera was hired as the Director of the WGAC after a short stint as the interim.